 The use of genetically modified organisms (GMOs) is prohibited in organic products.

 Contamination or cross-contamination of organic food and feed is defined as organic raw food for human consumption or animal feed that is positively contaminated with a prohibited substance or non-organic product of any kind during a processing, work-in-process, or storage event.
 This also includes honey and wax made by worker bees.
 You may wish to refer to steps for prevention in this PDF "Organic Food Processing Basics" by the Minnesota Dept of Ag.

 If you suspect that you have been a victim of chemical trespass or GMO contamination, you will need to know how to respond quickly and properly.
-You will need to get yourself well "educated" on how to proceed.
-This site provides you a list of educational resources to help you make informed decisions in regard to prevention and recovery action based on our own experiences with two certification agencies and three contamination cases - 2 chemical and 1 GMO.
-Visit the "Steps" page at this site for suggested list of steps to follow if you are involved in a chemical trespass event.
+This site provides you a list of educational resources to help you make informed decisions in regard to prevention and recovery action.
+Visit the "Steps" page at this site for a suggested list of steps to follow if you are involved in a chemical trespass event.

-If your body is sprayed or drifted on and/or you inhale the pesticides, call the Sanford Poison Control Center immediately to report it at 1-800-222-1222.
+If your body is sprayed or drifted on and/or you inhale the pesticides, call the Sanford Poison Control Center immediately or report it at 1-800-222-1222.
 The National Poison Control Center routes to a local call center.

 We do not give legal advice or even organic farming advice.
 We are not consultants.
 This site is provided for educational purposes only.